 In closing, we think you will be as excited as we are with the news that we have begun republishing a select collection of some of her artwork and coloring journals which are now available at our ONLINE STORE!
-For highlights on the products now available, please read the "News.
-Products.
-Events." section below.
+For highlights on the products now available, please read the "Available Journals and Cards" section above.

 On behalf of my family and everyone here at Emerlye Arts, thank you for visiting and we hope you will come back often!